 - No.2 flat

 The design for this landscape painting follows an ‘ell’ or ‘rectangular’ composition.
 This is where the poplar tree in the foreground is providing an anchor in the composition to form an ‘L’ shape.
 The stand of trees in the mid ground that bound the fields are providing rhythm in the landscape, subtly leading the eye to the mountains in the distance.

-Prior starting the painting I carried out some pencil sketches first before arriving at a final sketch.
-Sketching is a great way to plan you composition so that when you come to paint your art work you know the road ahead.
-In this case the photo already formed a naturally good composition so I didn’t need to change much.
+Prior to starting the painting I carried out some pencil sketches first before arriving at a final sketch.
+Sketching is a great way to plan your composition so that when you come to paint your artwork you know the road ahead.
+In this case, the photo already formed a naturally good composition so I didn’t need to change much.

 I sketched out this drawing on grey paper and a range of graphite pencils from 4H to 6B.
 I also used a white pastel pencil for the highlights.